KevinMaulanaAtmaja/space-shooter/README.md

 A fun arcade space shooter built with [Phaser 3](https://github.com/photonstorm/phaser)!

-This is the official code repository for the [Phaser 3 Game Tutorial - Space Shooter](https://www.youtube.com/playlist?list=PLmcXe0-sfoShHpVWLDW2gqsyH1UFRni_2) series available on YouTube.

 ## Demo

 You can find a playable demo of the game on Itch.io here: [Demo](https://galemius.itch.io/phaser-3-space-shooter)